 - Team 2 looks after the eComHub, our "data hub" in eCommerce.
 All systems relevant to eCommerce (external and internal) are connected to the eComHub.
 4 developers, 6 business analysts and a product owner work here.

 Jean: Before Corona, you all worked together in Düsseldorf.
 What has Corona changed for you?

-Michael: Exactly, in the time before Corona we all worked in the head office in Düsseldorf.
-Personal and direct cooperation in the Scrum Events is important to us.
-As a Scrum Master, I need a lot of useful information, such as: B Facial expressions, gestures and the way someone speaks.
+Michael: Exactly, in the time before Corona we all worked in the headquarters in Düsseldorf.
+Personal and direct cooperation at scrum events is important to us.
+As a Scrum Master, I am dependent on lots of useful information such as facial expressions, gestures and the way someone speaks.

-With Corona we had to rethink from now on, since we all switched to the home office.
-I was very excited to see how well the team can pack this change and how we can work under these new conditions.
-The Daily and Review were geared towards remote even before Corona, but it was different with planning and the retrospective.
-Here I had to think about concepts in a timely manner, how we can leave the existing processes as unchanged as possible despite the home office and how I can reduce the impact for the Scrum Team to an absolute minimum.
+With Corona we had to rethink everything, since we all switched to working from home.
+I was very excited to see how well the team can adapt to this change, and how we can work under these new conditions.
+The daily and review were geared towards remote even before Corona, but it was different with planning and the retrospective.
+Here, I had to think about concepts in a timely manner, how we can leave the existing processes as unchanged as possible despite working from home, and how I can reduce the impact for the scrum team to an absolute minimum.

 Remote retrospectives from the home office